 An Architectural Committee composed of three members appointed by the Board of Directors has been established by the Lake James Homes Association.
 The Declaration of Covenants, Conditions, and Restrictions provided each homeowner states the function of the Architectural Committee which, generally speaking, is to ensure the preservation of values and amenities of Lake James.
 The Covenants empower the Committee to review and approve any changes or additions which owners desire to make on their property.
 Accordingly, no exterior change, alteration or addition or any improvement by a homeowner may be commenced until the plans and specifications have been approved by the Committee.
 Requests for such approvals are to be sent to the Lake James Architectural Committee, Box 64928, Virginia Beach, VA 23464.
 Request forms are available from the Architectural Committee.

 The Committee considers itself a service to the Community with the goal of enhancing Lake James and ensuring continued growth in property value for each home.

-Please see the updated Architectural Rules and Regulations which were adopted effective 01/01/2017 which appear separately on this website.
+Please see the updated Architectural Rules and Regulations which were adopted effective 01/01/2017 which appear separately (in pdf format) on the home page of this website.